Chalsean/XFaction/README.md

 Community channels are cross-realm/faction but do not have the "invisible" API calls.
 Battle.Net (BNet) does though.
 This addon leverages BNet to send communication back-and-forth between realms/factions invisible to the user.

 This dependency on BNet means users will need BNet friends online and logged into the realm(s) in question to form a bridge of communication.
 The addon will leverage other guild member's bridges to enable communication.
 You do not need to have a friend of your own logged in to the connected guild/realm, just someone online running the addon does.
 An important note: anyone who flags themselves as "offline" (aka incognito) cannot be used as a BNet link.

-For the addon to "work" from an EK member perspective, there needs to be a user actively logged onto a guild representing each faction on a given realm, e.g., AK3-Proudmoore (A Proudmoore), AK4-Proudmoore (H Proudmoore), ENK (A Proudmoore).
-These three online users will need to be Bnet friends with at least one of the three.
-Anyone running the addon (without being friends with the three "bridge" users) will then see messages regardless of what EK guild toon they are currently logged into.

-A lot of the test cases are going to focus on validating this BNet communication works as intended, which is going to require coordination between the testers.

-Testing is being coordinated on the guild discord server, channel #xfaction-addon-testing.